joshandnoodles/Thesis/doc/lab_log.md

   - re-research light propagation of light through water/saltwater
     - attenuation at different wavelengths
-    - can we get away with green/red light (blue is
+    - can we get away with green/red light (blue LEDs/PDs are expensive)
   - create comparison matrix for PIC development boards
   - create comparison matrix for QPs
   - PIC32 questions (features from the PIC24 that would be beneficial
     - does PIC32 have multiple sample and hold inputs?
     - how fast can we sample ADCs on PIC32?

 # Week Thirteen & Fourteen